openpowerquality/docusaurus/docs/cloud-datamodel.md

 | metadata | Object | Key-Value pairs providing meta-data for this incident |

 Various organization such as IEEE, ITIC, CBEMA, and SEMI have proposed standardized terminology for classifying power quality deviations.
 The following two tables cover the classifications based on these standards.
-Note that the standards overlap, so an incident could have multiple, simultaneous classifications (such as ITIC_PROHIBITED and VOLTAGE_SWELL).
+Note that the standards overlap, so an incident could have multiple, simultaneous classifications (such as both ITIC_PROHIBITED and VOLTAGE_SWELL, or both SEMI_F47_VIOLATION and VOLTAGE_SAG).
 For clarity, we indicate the type of incident and the duration of the incident separately, except in the case of SEMI_F47_VIOLATION, where the durations do not conform to the IEEE categories and so are included in the classication.

 | Classification  | Description  |
 |--------|--------------|